“Aargh… I’m up a pound!”

 “Ugh… I can’t believe I haven’t even lost a pound.”

-To release weight permanently, it’s important to focus on the relationship you have with your body, not on what you weigh.
+To develop body confidence, it’s important to focus on the relationship you have with your body, not on what you weigh.

 So here’s something crucial you need to do (and I bet you aren’t going to like it.
 At least at first.)

 Yes, you heard me.
 Learn to love your weight.
 Here’s why: Your body carries the energy of your inner thoughts and feelings.
 Especially if you experienced childhood trauma and had no one to support and protect you, the extra weight that came from emotional eating most likely holds the energy of pain, sadness and loneliness.